EPFL-LCSB/skimpy/doc/ORACLE_parameter_sampling.rst

 ORACLE parameter sampling
 ===========================
 We here present the first open-source  implementation of the ORACLE parametrization method [3-6].
-ORACLE makes use of sampling alternative steady states and parameter backcalculation to effeciently sample large sets of locally stable parameters.
+ORACLE makes use of sampling alternative steady states and parameter backcalculation to efficiently sample large sets of locally stable parameters.

-The first step in the ORACLE workflow is to integrate physological data.
+The first step in the ORACLE workflow is to integrate physiological data.
 Here we integrare observed concentrations and we assume that the glucose transporter operates far from equilibrium.

 .. code-block:: python